aeporreca/funkdigen/README.md

 - Each connected functional digraph code is the lexicographically minimal rotation of the list of the codes of its trees.
 - The code of a tree $T$ is the list obtained by concatenating $[n]$ with $t_1, \ldots, t_k$, where $[n]$ is the singleton list containing the number $n$ of nodes of $T$, and $t_1, \ldots, t_k$ are the codes (computed recursively) of its immediate subtrees in lexicographic order.

+## Installation

+Just download the code from the [Releases](https://github.com/aeporreca/funkdigen/releases) page (or clone this repository if you want the latest changes).
+Python 3.9 is needed in order to run `funkdigen`.

 ## Usage

 ```